SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Missfresh Limited of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 12, 2022 - (NASDAQ: MF)

-NEW YORK, July 20, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Missfresh Limited.
+NEW YORK, July 27, 2022 /PRNewswire/ --The Gross Law Firm issues the following notice to shareholders of Missfresh Limited.

 Shareholders who purchased shares of MF during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.